 Bazel is a picturesque village in the countryside along the river Scheldt, where open polder with beautiful panoramas provides the scenery for long walks or bike rides.
 On the medieval Church Square – one of the most beautiful in Flanders – is Hofke van Bazel.
 The romantic interiors make the luxury suites ideal for private dining.
 Each suite, designed by the hostess herself, offers something unique: a private terrace or a view of the lovely garden, where you can relax in the summer.
 Dining at Hofke van Bazel is always pure indulgence, thanks to the huge vegetable garden, the seasonal fare and the passion for culinary excellence.
 Outstanding classic cuisine is served with a modern touch and special emphasis on ‘100 percent green gastronomy’.

 In the middle of National Park Hoge Kempen’s lush greenery, lies La Butte aux Bois.
 Originally built for Sir Lagasse de Locht in 1924, it was converted into a modern hotel almost 60 years later.
 The spacious and fashionable guest rooms are located in the Manor, the opposite Villa or in La Forêt.
 The ambience is of a large French Estate, with magnificent gardens and terrace.
 La Butte aux Bois’ unique location with many amenities create a relaxing atmosphere.
 Enjoy the new state-of-the-art 1,350 sq.m.
-The Wellness Area includes Spa, fitness and Health & Beauty.
-The spa garden merges beautifully into National Park De Hoge Kempen’s landscape.
+The charming location and many facilities make La Butte aux Bois the ideal place to relax.
+With Spa 'Shiseido Institue', La Butte aux Bois has an unprecedented 1350 m2 spa landscape including private fitness club that takes the concept of wellness to a new level.
+The beautiful spa garden blends into the landscape of National Park De Hoge Kempen.

-Surrounded by untouched nature and the wild mountainous landscape all your senses will come to life.
-In establishing Hotel Herangtunet, Marco and Marie-José Robeerst created a welcoming haven of comfort, a place to recuperate and get in touch with your creative side.
+Surrounded by untouched nature and the wild mountainous landscape all your senses will be stimulated.
+Marco Robeerst makes Hotel Herangtunet a Norwegian oasis of calm, a place where you recharge and where you can get in touch with you creativity side.
 This philosophy is translated in the individual character and tastefully furnished suites.
-Each suite is individually styled by the Dutch couple in a tribute to their most favourite places on the planet.
-Each individually furnished themed suite boasts a wood stove, a luxurious bathroom and the finest beds.
+Each suite is individually styled by the Dutch couple in a tribute to their most favorite travel destinations on the planet.
+Each individually furnished themed suite boast a wood stove, a luxurious bathroom and the finest beds.
 This really is the perfect Scandinavian base to start a walking holiday, culinary travels or a very romantic skiing trip.

 Gasthof Zufriedenheit is situated in Naumburg in the south of Saxony-Anhalt, known for its grand baroque townhouses.
 Artist Max Klinger described this area as ‘Tuscany of the north’, with vineyards covering the slopes’ fertile limestone soils.
 Romantic villas evoke memories of bygone years.
 Already since 1853, an inn has been kept at the address of Gasthof Zufriedenheit.
 Today, there is still a welcoming atmosphere in the boutique hotel's wine bar and restaurant.
 The spacious guest rooms and suites are stylish and modern.
 The near 1,000 year old town of Naumburg has many points of interest.
 The well-stocked library houses many books on the fascinating area around Naumburg.

-Once part of the Defence Line of Amsterdam and a UNESCO World Heritage Site, the old fort has been transformed into an eco-chic resort, Fort Resort Beemster.
+Once part of the Defence Line of Amsterdam and a Unesco World Heritage Site, Frank Bart has transformed this historic fort into an eco-chic resort.
+Historic and modern complement each other perfectly with an impressive end result.
 Blending heritage with contemporary design, the former military building is now an oasis of hospitality and serenity.
 Anyone entering Fort Resort Beemster will experience the warmth, hospitality and special ambiance of the place.
-The unique spa and wellness centre has a wood burning Kelo Sauna, a panorama sauna, a salt water pool, an herbal pool, a sandy beach, and a meditation garden with a large lawn, as well as indoor and outdoor pools.
-The luxury spa offers marvellous massages, facials and hammam rituals
+The unique Spa & Wellness includes seven saunas, saltwater pool, herbal bath, sandy beach, wellness island en meditation garden with sunbathing area and indoor and outdoor pools.
+In the luxurious spa, enjoy special massages, facials and hammam ritiuals.

 Jagdhof Glashütte in the idyllic Rothaar mountains in Sauerland was once a simple inn.
 Local lumberjacks, hunters and nobility from the region went there for a good glass of beer or Schnapps at the end of the day.
 In 1975, 20-year old Edmund Dornhöfer took over the business from his father, who had passed away.
 Over the past 40 years Edmund has transformed the inn into a five-star hotel that is exceptional in every respect.
 It is one of the best in Germany and a pearl of hospitality where culinary enjoyment and authenticity reign supreme.
 Just like the other areas of the half-timbered hotel, the rooms of Jagdhof Glashütte are luxurious and rural, but above all romantically decorated.
 Right down to the rose petals on the bed and champagne in the cooler.